 The Council has determined that it will only use approved counterparties from other countries with a minimum sovereign credit rating of AAA (Fitch) or equivalent from each of the credit rating agencies.
-This list will be added to, or deducted from, by Officers should rating change in accordance with this policy.
+This list will be added to, or deducted from, by Officers should ratings change in accordance with this policy.

-4.5 Other Investment Matters
+4.4 Other Investment Matters

-In-house Funds: Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
+In-house Funds: Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (iup to 12 months).

-Investment Returns Expectations: Bank Rate is forecast to stay flat at 0.25% until quarter 2 2019 and not to rise above 0.75% by quarter 1 2020.
+Investment Returns Expectations: Bank Rate is forecast to stay flat at 0.25% until Quarter 2 2019 and not to rise above 0.75% until 2020.
 Bank Rate forecasts for financial year ends (March) are: